itistamtran/web_automation_ai/README.md

   }
   ```

-  Returns a JSON status and result string.

-  - goal: the product or keyword you want the bot to search for
+  - goal: the product or keyword to search for.
   - headless: if true, runs invisibly (no browser window).
 If false, shows the browser.

 - `POST /run-ai`
+  Triggers the AI planner and executes an intelligent plan based on the goal.
-  Body:
+  Request Body:

   ```json
   {
     "goal": "find the pink wireless mouse under $40 on amazon", "headless": true
   }
   ```

-  Returns the AI plan and the execution result.
+  This returns both the AI plan and the execution result.
-  You can edit the goal and toggle headless directly from the Swagger form, then click Execute to run the automation remotely.
+  You can modify the goal and toggle headless directly in Swagger, then click “Execute” to test.

 ---